 - Despite an urgent need for intervention, research indicates that less than 10% of gay men and other MSM around the world have access to HIV prevention services.
 Findings from the 2014 Global Men’s Health and Rights Study (GMHR), a multilingual, longitudinal online survey of over 6,000 MSM from more than 160 countries, show that structural barriers like homophobia, violence, and criminalization of homosexuality play a significant role in blocking access to HIV services for MSM.
 Less than 50% of MSM who participated in the study perceived that condoms, lubricant, HIV testing, and HIV treatment were easily accessible;

 - Transgender populations around the world face HIV prevalence rates of between 8% and 68%; very little data exists on access to HIV services among these groups.
 Globally, it is estimated that around 19% of transgender women are living with HIV.

 Bridging the Gaps – Working with and for Lesbian, Gay, Bisexual, and Transgender Communities by

 - Providing services that meet the specific needs of LGBT;

 - Lobbying and advocating for the protection of LGBT rights to ensure full access to public health care.

 This combination is essential to make the fight against HIV/AIDS among LGBT people effective and sustainable.
-Bridging the Gaps works at the country-level through direct service and capacity building projects in Botswana, Brazil, Costa Rica, Ecuador, Kenya, Kyrgyzstan, South Africa, Tajikistan, Ukraine and Zimbabwe.
+Bridging the Gaps works at the country-level through direct service and capacity building projects in Botswana, Kenya, Indonesia, Kyrgyzstan, South Africa, Tajikistan, Ukraine, Vietnam and Zimbabwe.
 Country-level projects are supported and strengthened by a global advocacy project for the health and rights of LGBT people.